How to export data, with examples for each type of export along with details on optional parameters and filters.

 The label_created_at

-filter captures only the data rows where labels have been submitted in the specified time frame.
+filter captures only the data rows where labels have been created in the specified time frame.

 Workflow status